Skip to main content

 It is possible if vendors don’t follow the federal Fair and Accurate Credit Transactions Act, known as FACTA.

-If you have receipts from a retailer or vendor that includes more than the last five digits of your credit card or debit card number or any portion of the expiration date, you should save the evidence because may qualify to join a class action lawsuit.
+If you have receipts from a retailer or vendor that include more than the last five digits of your credit card or debit card number or any portion of the expiration date, you should save the evidence because you may qualify to join a class action lawsuit.

 • Subway FACTA Settlement